ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-02-14-git-merge-and-git-rebase-navigating-code-integration.md

 * 9060735 (origin/main) Replace ifs to switch case
 {%- endhighlight -%}

-This merge is called fast forward because all the commits you've applied in the source branch will go to the target branch.
+This type of merge is called fast-forward because all the commits you've applied in the source branch will go to the target branch.
 Not think about it: In our source branch, we're encouraged to do many commits, undo things, and create a pull request when we finish our work.
 But if all is integrated into the target branch without a "checkpoint", how can we know when a specific pull request was merged?
 We can use an option to merge using a non-fast-forward approach.
 Let's see it.

 {%- highlight bash -%}
 git merge <source_branch> --no-ff